HackSoftware/Django-Styleguide/README.md

 * We use this task as part of a deploy procedure.
 * We always put a link to [`crontab.guru`](https://crontab.guru) to explain the cron.
 Otherwhise it's unreadable.
 * Everything is in one place.

+### Configuration

+Celery is a complex topic, so it's a good idea to invest time reading the documentation & understanding the different configuration options.

+We constantly do that & find new things or find better approaches to our problems.

 ## Inspiration